-Data includes information by gender, ethnicity, English as an additional language, special educational needs, absenteeism and month of birth.
+Data includes information by gender, ethnicity, English as an additional language, special educational needs, absenteeism and month of birth for 2018.

 - Girls achievement was higher than boys.